rangav/rangav/README.md

 Thunder Client is launched on 31st March, 2021, Since then its been downloaded by more than a million developers worldwide.

 ### Tech Stack
-* My main stack - .Net, Javascript & Azure
+* .Net, Javascript & Azure

 ### Previously Created
 * [MyCast App](https://www.mycastpro.com/)